w-lfpup/wctk-js/README.md

 ## Details

-`Wctk` weighs in at a hefty 350 bytes minified and zipped.
+`Wctk` weighs in at 350 bytes minified and zipped.

-There are no included DOM managers in `wctk`.
+There are no DOM managers included in `wctk`.

-When a compnent requires a library like `preact` or `lit`, Wolfpup doesn't know _how_ you will integrate that library into your application.
+Wolfpup doesn't know _how_ you will integrate a library like `preact` or `lit` into your application.
 Is your external library bundled?
 Modular, asynchronously imported?

-Either way I consider a library / module shared across components to be in the application data domain.
+Either way it doesn't matter, Wolfpup considers libraries and modules shared across components to exist as application data.

 Assuming _how_ a developer imports their libraries puts `wctk` at risk of polluiting the application space by unintentionally importing preact or lit several times into a single web app.

+Devs are savvy.
+They'll figure it out <3

 ## License